hassio-addons/addon-example/README.md

 This is an active open-source project.
 We are always open to people who want to use the code or contribute to it.

-We've set up a separate document for our
+We have set up a separate document containing our [contribution guidelines](CONTRIBUTING.md).
-[contribution guidelines](CONTRIBUTING.md).

 Thank you for being involved! :heart_eyes: